 Then there are Miller’s Forge clippers, which are meant for medium to large dogs.
 They are thicker and stronger than the guillotine style.

-These are the most expensive but easy to handle dog nail clippers.
+These are the most expensive but easy-to-handle dog nail clippers.
 The most popular brand currently is the Dremel 7300-PT 4.8-Volt Pet Grooming Kit.

 What Pet Grooming Tools I Use With My Dog

-Since we have Ellie, a long-haired dachshund, I thought it would be nice to show you what I use so that you can get a typical idea for what a smaller, long-haired dog would require.
+Since we have Ellie, a long-haired dachshund, I thought it would be nice to show you what I use so that you can get a typical idea of what a smaller, long-haired dog would require.

-After a few unsuccessful attempts with the guillotine style nail clippers, I was able to find a smaller version of the Miller’s Forge electric dog nail clippers made by Conair.
+After a few unsuccessful attempts with the guillotine-style nail clippers, I was able to find a smaller version of the Miller’s Forge electric dog nail clippers made by Conair.

 As far as grooming scissors, I haven’t had any trouble with just a generic set.
 I wouldn’t, however, use regular cutting scissors to try and groom your pet.

 It’s recommended that you brush your dog’s teeth daily, but we typically try to do it at least four or five times a week.

 RELATED: How to Groom Your Dog at Home

 There are thousands of different dog grooming products on the market, but be sure when you're shopping that you consider your dog and his or her individual needs.